 The Shawangunk Ridge, lovingly known as The Gunks, sits 90 minutes north of New York City in Ulster county, and provides a wilderness escape for adventure seekers, hiking enthusiasts, and mountain climbers.
 The Mohonk Nature Preserve, created to protect the Shawangunk Mountains, has a visitor center offering information on biking, hiking, and climbing recommendations.

 The preserve spans 8,000 acres of forests, fields, streams, and cliffs, and offers several routes for climbing and 40 miles of trails for mountain biking, hiking, cross-country skiing, and snowshoeing.
 Trails range in difficulty, allowing even novice hikers to experience the preserve's innate beauty.

 On hot summer days, hike to the popular Split Rock Hole for a refreshing swim.
 Afterwards, head to the nearby bohemian town of New Paltz for shopping and dining.

 6. Mohonk Mountain House

 For a weekend retreat in the Mohonk Preserve, opt to stay at the all-inclusive Mohonk Mountain House resort, located a short distance from the visitor center.
+This is one of the best resorts in the Hudson Valley for families.
 Set in a Victorian castle overlooking Mohonk Lake, this luxury National historic Landmark property saw all manner of celebrities, including presidents Theodore Roosevelt and Bill Clinton.